tinjet11/BrickBreaker-Java-Coursework/README.md

 - Added 3 `additional level`, previously playable level was until 17 only, now until 20.
 - improve the UI by adding a nice purple color with shadow and gradient

-Implemented but Not Working Properly:
+### Features that Implemented but Not Working Properly:

-Features Not Implemented:
-- background game music and block hit sound effect, I have created a sound manager and successfully can play, pause, mute the background music, but after that I notice a significant growth of thread usage in the program, and the game will crash after few level. it took me 3 day to figure out is the problem of game sound, so I remove it and after that the game run smoothly
+- background game music and block hit sound effect, I have created a sound manager and successfully can play, pause, mute the background music, but after that I notice a significant growth of thread usage in the program, and the game will crash after few level. it took me 3 day to figure out is the problem of game sound, so I remove it and after that the game run smoothly (Didn't have time to implement the above features again, because I decide to focus more on report writing and code refactoring)

+### Features Not Implemented:
 - adjusting music volume in settings page, due to the above problem mention, I decide to give up the background game music so there is no need for this features
-- creating JUnit tests, I don't know how am I going to create Junit tests for game.

-New Java Classes:
-Enumerate any new Java classes that you introduced for the assignment.
-Include a brief description of each class's purpose and its location in the code.

-Modified Java Classes:
-List the Java classes you modified from the provided code base.
-Describe the changes you made and explain why these modifications were necessary.

-Unexpected Problems:
-Communicate any unexpected challenges or issues you encountered during the assignment.
-Describe how you addressed or attempted to resolve them.

-Compilation Instructions:
-### Compile
-1. git clone this repository and run the following command using maven:
-   `mvn clean javafx:run`

-2. git clone this repository and add javafx library in your ide manually
+---

-# Refactoring Work Summary:
+## Refactoring Work Summary:

+### General
 - use lambda expression
-- set multiple field to final and static (to share among classes)
+- fixing typo
+- separate the code into multiple classes
+- delete unused code and imports

-#### Change variable name for readability and more understandable
+### Renaming variable for readability and more understandable
 - change break to paddle in InitGameComponent
 - change rect to paddle in InitGameComponent
 - fixing some typo among the code base

-#### Use enum to replace static int constants
+### Use enum to replace static int constants
 - HIT_CODE in Block.java
 - BLOCK_TYPE in Block.java
 - GameState (newly added) in GameStateManager

+### Apply `MVC pattern` in the refactoring process
+- create `controller`, `model` and `fxml`(view) in the project
+- separate the game logic from view
+- centralized the scene control in the controller class

-#### Apply Singleton framework to several file
+### Apply `Singleton framework` to several file
 - encapsulate the variable which is static in my early development
 - make them private and create getter and setter method

-#### Combine code that repeatedly call in one method
+### Apply `template method` in the refactoring process
+- pull the duplicate code into a superclass
+- let the subclass override some methods cope with its own functionality
 - prevent code repetition
+- Example, `DropItemHandler`(superclass), `BonusDropHandler` and `BombDropHandler` (subclasses) inside package `brickgame.handler.dropitem`

+### Apply `strategy method` in the refactoring process
+- The `BlockHitHandler` interface represents the strategy for handling block hits.
+It defines a family of algorithms, encapsulates each algorithm, and makes them interchangeable.
+- Other class which implement `BlockHitHandler` like `ChocoBlockHitHandler`,`StarBlockHitHandler` and other class is a concrete strategy that implements the BlockHitHandler interface.
+  It provides a specific implementation for handling various block hits.
+- example: inside package `brickgame.handler.blockhit`

+### Apply `factory method` in the refactoring process
+- inside package `brickgame.factory`
+#### BlockHitHandlerFactoryProvider
+-   Description: Centralized factory for creating block hit handlers.
+-   Responsibility: Maps different block types to their corresponding handler factories.
+-   Implementation: Uses a map to associate each block type with a specific factory.

+#### BlockHitHandlerFactory:
+- Description: Interface for creating instances of BlockHitHandler.
+- Responsibility: Provides a method for creating a specific type of BlockHitHandler.
+- Implementation: Implemented by various concrete factories for different block types.

+#### Concrete BlockHitHandler Factories:
+- Description: Factories for creating specific BlockHitHandler instances.
+- Responsibility: Each factory creates a BlockHitHandler for a particular block type.
+- Implementation: Concrete factories include ChocoBlockHitHandlerFactory, PenaltyBlockHitHandlerFactory, etc.

+### Combine code that repeatedly call in one method
-- easier for maintainence
+- easier for maintenance
+- prevent code repetition

-#### Put the file into meaningful package
+### Put the file into meaningful package
+- create package like `controller`,`handler`,`factory`,`model`,`serialization`,`fxml`,`images` and more sub packages

-#### Create a constants class to put all the constants
+### Create a constants class to put all the constants
 - easier to manage and update constant values

+---

 ## New Files: